Who is eligible to apply?

 I don't graduate until the summer, can I apply now?

 You can apply if the placement is advertised as starting after you have finished your course.
-However, you can start applying up to six months before your graduate.
-Bear in mind you will need to take time to prepare your application and attend interviews, and the employer may wish to take someone on straight away.
+However, you can start applying up to three months before your graduate.
+Bear in mind you will need to take time to prepare your application and attend interviews.
+Keep in mind that the job is likely to have an immediate start date.

-You should have a letter from your university confirming your marks and that you have passed your course before starting your placement.
+You must have a letter from your university confirming your marks and that you have passed your course before starting your placement.

 I don't graduate until next year, can I apply yet?

-No, but if you have more than one year of your studies to complete, you can apply for a ScotGrad student placement instead.
+No, but if you have more than one year of your studies to complete, you can apply for a ScotGrad student placement.

 Is there a minimum degree classification required?